Overview

 This mode is the recommended default.

 To share a single set of configuration or cookies, but still have agents working in their own browser sessions (potentially in parallel), use our provided BrowserProfile object.
-The recommended way to re-use cookies and localStorage state between separate parallel sessions is to use the storageState option.

 # open a browser to log into sites you want the Agent to have access to